M-o-a-T/SerialPacker/README.md

 abort due to an error, and prevents you from adding more data than you should.

+Define `SP_MARK` to a byte that's prefixed to every transmitted byte.
+Also, received bytes are only considered part of a packet when they're prefixed with that byte.
+This is useful if some embedded thing needs to print debug information *while* sending a packet.
+We recommend `0x10` ("DLE").

 Define `SP_NONFRAME_STREAM` if you want incoming characters that are not part of a frame to be forwarded to another port.
 Obviously, this does not work if `SP_FRAME_START` is not defined.